purocean/yn/help/FEATURES.md

 ```

 ## Plantuml

-The system needs to have Java environment and Graphviz installed.
+If you are configured to use local endpoint in the Setting, the system needs to have a Java environment with Graphviz installed.

 ::: warning
 if it prompts an error `Cannot find Graphviz`,
 Please refer to [Test your GraphViz installation](https://plantuml.com/graphviz-dot)
 :::